panford/calibrating_ensemble_model/README.md

-# How calibrated are Ensemble Models?
+# How calibrated are Deep Ensemble Models?

 This project explores calibration for deep ensemble models.